finnmerlett/bacteriophage-project/README.txt

      [filename structure: 'antibiotic date description.xlsx']
      See '\Example data\Tidied data' for example tidied output'
    • Use '\MATLAB code\Bacteriophage proj\Utility functions\Import_data.m' to
-     load your tidied Excel file into a MATLAB struct containing all the details in separate fields.
+     load your tidied Excel file into a MATLAB struct called 'datasets', containing all the details in separate fields.
 If you are loading many files, you can set up a loop to add them all as separate index entries of the same struct.
-Save the stuct as 'Imported_Experimental_Data.mat' to use later
+Either save the stuct in a MATLAB datafile called 'Imported_Experimental_Data.mat' to load and use later (the line of code at the top of the 'Strep_setup.m' file, described below, loads this for use in the rest of the script), or make sure that the struct is already in your workspace, named 'datasets'.
    • Modify '\MATLAB code\Bacteriophage proj\Strep_setup.m' to load your data
      and filter according to which antibiotic you are using.
 Options for processing and plotting are documented in the file.